Joe Gallo (basketball)

-Joe Gallo (born February 8, 1980) is an American college basketball head coach and former player for the Merrimack Warriors men's basketball team.
+Joe Gallo (born February 8, 1980) is an American college basketball head coach and former player who is the current head coach of the Merrimack Warriors men's basketball team.
 He was previously an assistant coach for Dartmouth and Robert Morris before he was hired as head coach at Merrimack in 2016.

-Playing career and education
+Playing career

 Gallo, a native of Milltown, New Jersey, played high school basketball at Princeton Day School from 1995 to 1999, and won two NJISAA Prep State Championships in 1996 and 1999.
 After graduation he then played college basketball at Merrimack College from 2000 to 2004.
 While attending Merrimack Gallo earned a Bachelor of Science degree in business with a concentration in management.

 Coaching career

 Gallo began his coaching career in 2005 as an assistant at Merrimack, one year after he finished playing for the Warriors.
 In 2010, Gallo was hired as an assistant under head coach Paul Cormier at Dartmouth before joining Andy Toole at Robert Morris 2012.
 In 2015, Gallo was a key component in helping the Colonials win the Northeast Conference tournament and reach the NCAA Tournament, where Robert Morris lost to eventual national champion Duke.